Skip Navigation Links www.nws.noaa.gov

 NWS Climate Prediction Center College Park MD

 Dynamical model 500-hPa height anomaly forecasts during Weeks 3–4 show a fairly consistent evolution from Week-2 forecasts.
-A blend of the ECMWF and GEFSv12 500-hPa height pattern forecasts, plus a contribution from the Multivariate Linear Regression (MLR) height forecast based on the MJO RMM index, ENSO, and decadal trends, features a broad anomalous trough over the Bering Sea and Mainland Alaska, extending southeastward to the Gulf of Alaska and the Pacific Northwest.
-Above-average 500-hPa height anomalies and anticyclonic flow are forecast over most of the eastern contiguous United States (CONUS).
-Near-normal 500-hPa height anomalies are forecast over most of the central and western CONUS.
-Below-average height anomalies are forecast over Mainland Alaska, the Aleutians, and Southeast Alaska.
-Near-normal 500-hPa heights are predicted over Hawaii.
+A blend of the ECMWF and GEFSv12 500-hPa height pattern forecasts, plus a contribution from the Multivariate Linear Regression (MLR) height forecast based on the MJO RMM index, ENSO, and decadal trends, features a broad anomalous ridge over the Aleutians and western Mainland Alaska, extending southeastward to the Gulf of Alaska and California.
+Deep troughing with below-average 500-hPa height anomalies are forecast over the eastern contiguous United States (CONUS).
+A strong high-pressure block is forecast to establish over Greenland.
+Below-average height anomalies are forecast over eastern Mainland Alaska and Southeast Alaska.
+Near- to above-normal 500-hPa heights are predicted over Hawaii.

 Forecaster: Luke He